CoopHive/alkahest-docs/alkahest-obsidian/Examples/Hello World - Agent-based Modeling for Negotiation and Scheduling.md

 A straightforward example of actions is the verification of a successfull on-chain attestation linked in a message and the sequential writing of the following attestation, linked to the first one.
 In fact, together with a public key necessarily recorded on-chain, agents are associated with a private key used to sign messages as well.

 We here stress the possible modularity of such Action, within the Agent Policy; in some marketplaces/schemes definition, these kinds of actions could be responsibility of the schemes' client, for example synchronously checking the successful recording of every on-chain state linkedin to any message within the scheme.
 While this would sacrify flexibility in terms of agent policy modularity, it would provide a more solid and simplified infrastructure for policy development.

+## Objective

+Regardless of the specific marketplace and of the nature of the scheme, agents are continuously spending computational resources in being able to perform Negotiation and Scheduling operations.
+Particularly in the context of exchanging arbitrary bundles of assets, in doing this Agents have to deal with risk.
+A trivial example of a source of risk is the volatility of the exchanged tokens with respect to a risk-free asset.
+Because of this, agents are more similar to portfolio managers than it may seem, given they can lose capital.
+This can happen because of the inherent risk in the tokens held buy an asset or because of the systematic losses associated with a losing Negotiation strategy.
+It is therefore natural to assess agents performance (and even guide their training in a data-driven framework) using risk adjusted metrics.

+As discussed in [Recent Advances in Reinforcement Learning in Finance](https://arxiv.org/pdf/2112.04553), possible metrics include:

+- Cumulative Return;
+- Sharpe Ratio;
+- Sortino Ratio;
+- Differential Sharpe Ratio.